 A dual-fuel or hybrid system is the combination of an electric heat pump and a natural gas furnace.
 This system uses the heat pump’s outdoor condensing unit to heat your home using only electricity.
 The gas furnace comes into play when temperatures are below 35 degrees.

-buy antabuse australia By switching to the high-efficiency natural gas or propane furnace during colder periods, the combined system (Heat Pump, Furnace & Solar) is more energy efficient, provides greater comfort, and has a smaller carbon footprint.
+is nolvadex legal to buy online By switching to the high-efficiency natural gas or propane furnace during colder periods, the combined system (Heat Pump, Furnace & Solar) is more energy efficient, provides greater comfort, and has a smaller carbon footprint.

 When it’s warm outside, your heat pump will reverse direction and act like an air conditioner removing warm air from your home.

 Hybrid heating systems provide homeowners with an energy choice.
 As energy prices fluctuate, or, if the homeowner prefers the warmer air delivery of the furnace, the transition point between the two systems can be adjusted upward or downward.
 Hybrid systems also provide a redundant heating system should a problem arise with either one.

 buying Lamictal with no rx Systems and Controls

 Some systems you might consider are the Mitsubishi Temperature Control, Trane Comfort Control model 950 , Carrier, Bryant Heat Pump and furnace Evolution system with the Evolution Connex thermostat.
 All of these are compatible with the NEST thermostat.
 We can help you select the hybrid system and controls that will best suit your needs.